 - Look into Visa requirements, being Canadian we needed to get a 30-day Visa.
 We did everything online ahead of time (from Malta) and saved us lots of time after our arrival at Ho Chi Minh City airport.
 We acquired ours through Vietnam-Visa.
 It was extremely easy and straightforward, so just follow the process and click here to start your visa.

-Use this as a guide to start planning your own 4 week itinerary to Vietnam with kids.
+Use this as a guide to starting planning your own 4 week itinerary to Vietnam with kids.
 If you have any questions or think we have missed a great part of Vietnam, let us know in the comments below.